teamkongehund/Tempora/README.md

 The program is mainly made for osu! but may have a use case for other rhythm games as well as music production.

 ## Building from source
-- Download Godot (Mono version): https://godotengine.org/download/windows/
+- Download Godot (.Net verson): https://godotengine.org/download/windows/
 - Clone the repository
 - Open the Godot launcher and import project.godot from the chosen repository directory
 - Open the project in Godot and run (F5)